Music video: Video album

 Music videos have been released commercially on physical formats such as videotape, LaserDisc, DVD and Blu-ray.
 Similar to an audio album, a video album is a long-form release containing multiple music videos on a disc.
 The market for video albums is considerably smaller than for audio albums and audio singles.
 Video albums are eligible for gold certifications from the Recording Industry Association of America (RIAA) after record labels shipped 50,000 units to retailers, while both audio albums and singles have to ship 500,000 units to achieve gold.
 One of the early video albums was Eat to the Beat (1979) by American rock band Blondie, a videocassette containing music videos of all tracks from their fourth studio album of the same name.
 It was produced by Paul Flattery for Jon Roseman Productions and directed by David Mallet.
 The music videos were recorded in New York and New Jersey, with some songs featuring the band playing in a concert fashion, and some others having scenarios based on the songs' lyrics.
 Another popular video album was Olivia Physical (1982) by Olivia Newton-John, which won the Video of the Year at the 25th Grammy Awards.
 The video collection features music videos of all songs from her ninth studio album, Physical (1981).

 Due to the increase of video albums popularity, Billboard magazine introduced the weekly best-selling music video sales ranking in the United States, titled the Top Music Videocassette chart on March 30, 1985 (now known as Music Video Sales chart).
 Its first chart-topper was Private Dancer (1984), a videocassette by Tina Turner containing four music videos.
 The Official Charts Company began the similar chart in the United Kingdom on January 30, 1994, with Bryan Adams's So Far So Good reaching number one.
 According to the RIAA, the Eagles' Farewell 1 Tour-Live from Melbourne (2005) is the top-certified longform music video with 30-time platinum (three million units shipped), while the Rolling Stones' Four Flicks (2005) is the top-certified music video boxset with 19-time platinum (1.9 million units shipped).
+The term "visual album" achieved prominence in modern usage after the release of the urban singer-songwriter Beyoncé's 2013 self-titled album.